Galatians 2:7

 Application:

-It is important to realize that God uses different people in different ways.
-Many people try to pour others into their own mold of ministry.
+It is essential to realize that God uses different people in different ways.
+Many people try to pour others into their mold of ministry.
 God is the God of diversity, not similarity (1 Corinthians 12).
 Christians ought to recognize the differences God designed for different people.

 God has made a deposit of ministry in you.
 Can He trust you with His investment?